Leo Catholic High School

 Leo Catholic High School is a private all-male, Catholic high school in the Auburn-Gresham neighborhood of Chicago, Illinois, United States.
-It is located in the Archdiocese of Chicago and home to a predominantly African–American student body.
+It is located in the Archdiocese of Chicago.
 The school is named in honor of Pope Leo XIII.

 History

 Established in 1926 by the Congregation of Christian Brothers, their first school in Chicago, Leo Catholic High School has educated thousands of boys from Chicago's South Side and suburbs.

 Athletics

 Since its founding in 1926, Leo has competed in the Chicago Catholic League.
 The school also competes in state championship tournaments sponsored by the Illinois High School Association (IHSA).

 These teams have finished in the top four of their respective IHSA state tournament: